streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 2. Configure the following two environment variables in docker.
 - *PULSAR_PROMETHEUS_URL*: The HTTP URL that points to your prometheus service.
 For example, `docker run -e PULSAR_PROMETHEUS_URL=http://<prometheus-host>:9090 <IMAGE ID>`.
 - *PULSAR_CLUSTER*: The pulsar cluster name.
 The cluster name is aligned with your prometheus configuration.
+For example, `export PULSAR_CLUSTER=<your-cluster-name>`.

-Command Sample
+The following is a command sample.
 ```bash
 export PULSAR_PROMETHEUS_URL=http://$(ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{ print $2 }'):9090
 export PULSAR_CLUSTER=standalone